 - What Damages Can I Claim For After An Allergic Reaction At A Restaurant?

-- Contact Us To Start You Allergic Reaction Claim
+- Contact Us To Start Your Allergic Reaction Claims Against A Restaurant

-In this guide to food allergy claims, we will answer the question; “What are my rights if I had an allergic reaction after eating at a restaurant?”
+In this guide to food allergy claims, we will answer the question; “What are my rights if I had an allergic reaction after eating at a restaurant?” and Are restaurants liable for food allergies?
 We will go into depth to explain a food allergy definition, which common food allergies are a danger to sufferers and food allergies symptoms.
 We will explain what legal responsibilities a restaurant has towards their customers regarding food allergies, and under what circumstance you can make a claim for compensation.
-We will also explain what special damages you can claim compensation for and we have included a personal injury claims calculator, to help you to determine how much compensation you could claim.
+We will also explain what special damages you can claim compensation for as well as explaining ‘Are restaurants liable for food allergies’ in more detail and we have included a personal injury claims calculator, to help you to determine how much compensation you could claim.

-If you have experienced a serious allergic reaction after eating at a restaurant, because of the negligence on the part of the dining establishment, you could be entitled to claim compensation.
+If you have experienced a serious allergic reaction after eating at a restaurant, because of the negligence on the part of the dining establishment, you could be asking ‘Are restaurants liable for food allergies?’
+If they are negligent, you could be entitled to claim compensation.
 Call Accident Claims UK for your free personal injury claims consultation and if you have legitimate grounds to claim compensation, we will provide you with an excellent allergy solicitor who will start working on your food allergy personal injury claim right away.

 A food allergy is defined as the body’s immune system reacting unusually to specific foods.
 The body’s immune system wrongly mistakes proteins or other substances in certain foods as a threat.
 The immune system floods the body with chemicals as a result.